Released On 25th Mar 2021

 Importing goods into Australia - 5 important things you should know

 If your business is thinking of importing goods into Australia, it’s important to do your homework about this vibrant and exciting market.
-With many years’ experience in this part of the world, allow us to introduce you to some important facts you should know about imports to Australia.
+With many years’ experience as an Importer of Record in Australia, uur guide covers some important facts to help you import goods to this country.

-Australia has a population of around 25.5 million, and it’s no secret that it is also one of the happiest populations in the world.
-Small wonder: from its long stretches of sandy beaches to the mild winters that cross six states and two major territories, Australians benefit from a low cost of living, affordable quality housing, extensive healthcare benefits and one of the best educational and social systems in the world.
+Australia has a population of around 25.5 million, and Australians benefit from a low cost of living, affordable quality housing, extensive healthcare benefits and one of the best educational and social systems in the world.

 10 largest Australian import industries